 So to draw this in for now, that's generally why we have emotions.

-Now that you have considered why we have emotions you can take the next step for your Emotions Master Class.
-Coming up in module 2 you will discover the different types of emotion and how they might show up for you in your relationships.
+Now that you have considered why we have emotions you can take the next step for your Emotions masterclass for men.
+Coming up in module two you will discover the different types of emotion and how they might show up for you in your relationships.

 Dive right in here: Different types of emotion

 See you on the flip side!

 Hope you found your visit to the Relationship Breakthrough Coach of value today.
 Did you find what you are looking for?